madziaar/YuE-extend/README.md

 - **User-Friendly Interface**: Web-based Gradio interface for easy configuration and music generation.
 - **Audio Playback and Download**: Listen to generated audio and download it directly from the interface.
 - **Pre-configured Docker**: Easy deployment with Docker and support for persistent volumes.

 ---

-## News and Updates

-> **Note**: Keep an eye on updates to know when you need to do a docker pull alissonpereiraanjos/yue-exllamav2-interface

-* **2025.02.07 🔥**: Added quantized English models using exllamav2 (3, 4, 5, 6 and 8 bpw), you can download them all using all_exl2 or select the ones you want by name.
-* **2025.02.04 🔥**: Added field to save the result file with a custom name
-* **2025.02.03 🔥**: Added ExLlamaV2 integration with up to 500% speedup by sgsdxzy (https://github.com/sgsdxzy/YuE-exllamav2)
-* **2025.02.01 (Oficial Repository) 🧑🏻‍💻 Inference Update**: 1.
-Support dual-track ICL mode.
-2. Fix "instrumental" naming bug in output files.
-3. Support seeding.
-* **2025.01.31 🔥**: Added possibility to select existing models using a dropdown, added Refresh File Explorer button and Warnings are ignored in the log.
-- **2025.01.30 🔥**: Initial release with BF16 model support.

----